Characterizations of symplectic polar spaces: Introduction

 \subsection{Main results}

-Our aim in this paper is to obtain `embedding-free' characterizations of symplectic polar spaces, namely characterizations where no property of any embedding are mentioned, except possibly from the assumption that the space is embeddable.
-Theorem~\ref{main thm 1} seems to meet these requirements, but actually it does not.
-Indeed if $\fL(\cS)$ is a projective space then the identity mapping $p\in \cS \mapsto p\in \fL(\cS)$ is just the minimal embedding of $\cS$.
-Thus Theorem~\ref{main thm 1} is basically the same as the following well known `embedding-committed' characterization: $\cS$ is symplectic if and only if it admits an embedding $\ve:\cS\rightarrow\PG(V)$ where $\ve$ maps the point-set of $\cS$ onto the point-set of $\PG(V)$.
+Our aim in this paper is to obtain `embedding-free' characterizations of symplectic polar spaces, namely characterizations where no property of any embedding is mentioned but possibly the assumption that the space is embeddable.
+Proposition \ref{main thm 1} seemingly meets these requirements but actually it does not.
+Indeed if $\fL(\cS)$ is a projective space then the identity mapping $p\in \cS \mapsto p\in \fL(\cS)$ is just the symplectic embedding of $\cS$.
+Thus Proposition \ref{main thm 1} amounts to the following trivial embedding-committed characterization: $\cS$ is symplectic if and only if it admits an embedding $\ve:\cS\rightarrow\PG(V)$ where $\ve$ maps the point-set of $\cS$ onto the point-set of $\PG(V)$.
+Proposition \ref{res 1 bis} looks better in the perspective we have chosen for this paper, but it misses the characteristic 2 case and fails to hold when the rank is either 2 or infinite.
+The next theorem, to be proved in Section \ref{MT1}, improves Proposition \ref{res 1 bis}.
+It holds with no restrictions on either the rank of $\cS$ or the characteristic of its underlying division ring.

-The next theorem, to be proved in Section~\ref{Proof MT}, looks better in the perspective we have chosen for this paper.
-We recall that in the literature the maximal singular subspaces of a polar space $\cS$ are often called {\em generators} of $\cS$, for short.
-We shall also adopt this terminology.
+\begin{theorem} An embeddable polar space $\cS$ is symplectic if and only if the following holds: \begin{itemize} \item[$(\ast)$] if a hyperplane $H$ of $\cS$ contains the trace $\{a,b\}^\perp$ of two non-collinear points $a$ and $b$ of $\cS$ then $H$ is singular. \end{itemize} \end{theorem} Maximal singular subspaces are often called {\em generators} in the literature.
+We shall also adopt that terminology here, with the warning that in general a polar space of infinite rank admits generators of different dimensions (see e.g. \cite{Pas}).
+The following Lemma will be proved in Section \ref{MT2}.